nikomatsakis/skillsmatter2022/index.md

 Maybe instead of defining traits like `AsyncIterator`, we should have `async Iterator`.

-Perhaps we can leveage the same mechanism for `const` (compile-time evaluation)?
+Perhaps we can leverage the same mechanism for `const` (compile-time evaluation)?

+Can we write "maybe async" code that works in both modes?

 [Reference.](https://github.com/rust-lang/lang-team/issues/162)